Facebook revamps trending topics to thwart fake news

 Facebook also recently partnered with fact-checking organizations to flag false information.
 Articles deemed fake are labeled as such on the site.
 The language reads: "Disputed by 3rd Party Fact-Checkers."

-Trending topics will also include automatically-generated headlines so users can see more about the article before clicking.
+Trending topics will also include headlines so users can see more about the article before clicking.